 mtfp_dnspind.xlsx – Spreadsheet with index results for individual DNSPs and the industry.
 These are in separate sheets labelled 1 (EVO) 2 (AGD) 3 (CIT) 4 (END) 5 (ENX), 6 (ERG), 7 (ESS), 8 (JEN), 9 (PCR), 10 (SAP), 11 (AND), 12 (TND), 13 (UED), 14 (DNSP industry).
 In addition to output, input and TFP indexes, and opex and capital MPFP indexes, results include partial productivities for individual inputs, contributions of individual outputs and inputs to TFP growth, and growth rates of individual outputs and inputs;

 anDNSP22-dnsppooled.log – Log file from running the program anDNSP22-dnsppooled.do;

-mtfp_dnsppooled.xlsx – Spreadsheet (specifically the worksheet ‘fullsample’) with index results for the pooled MTFP analysis of DNSPs (full 16-year sample).
-In addition to output, input and TFP indexes, and opex and capital MPFP indexes, results include partial productivities for individual inputs, contributions of individual outputs and inputs to TFP growth, and growth rates of individual outputs and inputs;

 anDNSP22-dnsppooled-post2011.log – Log file from running the program anDNSP22-dnsppooled-post2011.do;

-mtfp_dnsppooled.xlsx – Spreadsheet (specifically the worksheet ‘post2011sample’) with index results for the pooled MTFP analysis of DNSPs for the sample period 2012 to 2021;
+mtfp_dnsppooled.xlsx – Contains worksheets for the whole sample and sample period after 2011.
+The full sample is in the worksheet ‘fullsample’ with index results for the pooled MTFP analysis of DNSPs (full 16-year sample).
+In addition to output, input and TFP indexes, and opex and capital MPFP indexes, results include partial productivities for individual inputs, contributions of individual outputs and inputs to TFP growth, and growth rates of individual outputs and inputs.
+The sample period after 2011 is in the worksheet ‘post2011sample’ contains index results for the pooled MTFP analysis of DNSPs for the sample period from 2012 to 2021;

 anDNSP22-state.log – Log file from running the program anDNSP22-state.do;

 mtfp_state.xlsx – Spreadsheet with index results for each State.
 These are in separate sheets labelled 1 (ACT) 2 (NSW) 3 (VIC) 4 (QLD) 5 (SA), 6 (TAS).
 In addition to output, input and TFP indexes, and opex and capital MPFP indexes, results include partial productivities for individual inputs, contributions of individual outputs and inputs to TFP growth, and growth rates of individual outputs and inputs.